yuanjames/yuanjames.github.io/_posts/2021-05-29-GPU Server Notes.md

 15. If you have some outputs (e.g. txt, csv), you can use `scp xxx@ssh.macs.hw.ac.uk:~/xxx/xxx/targetfile ~/localfile` to copy the file from server to local. see details [scp](https://en.wikipedia.org/wiki/Secure_copy_protocol#:~:text=Secure%20copy%20protocol%20(SCP)%20is,Protocol%20and%20the%20program%20itself.)

 16. If you are not familiar with Unix commands, you can use [Remote Development using SSH](https://code.visualstudio.com/docs/remote/ssh).
+You just need to open Vscode and install the extension.
+Then, you will able to access the server directory with user interface after you config the `ssh` connection.
+You may not able to directly connect to 'thanos', so you still need to open terminal in Vscode to 'ssh thanos' and activate conda environment after you log in the 'jove'.
+Then you can switch your local environment to the conda environment in the server.

 17. Specify a GPU to run your programme by `os.environ['CUDA_VISIBLE_DEVICES'] = '2'`

-18. For convenience, you can `vim  ~/.ssh/config` and add the below code.
+18. For convenience, (In Linux) you can `vim  ~/.ssh/config` and add the below code.
 Then, you can use `ssh hw` to log in, instead of `ssh xxx@ssh.macs.hw.ac.uk`.
 This revision also works for `scp`.

                 ```
                 Host hw